10 Tips To Master Your Aid Station Strategy

 Check out this video of Ironman world champion Patrick Lange bossing an aid station.
 This is a guy who’s thought ahead.

-Often at aid stations, you’ll have a bunch of volunteers handing out cups or bottles of either water or electrolyte drink for you to grab out of their hands as you run by.
+Often at aid stations, you’ll have a bunch of volunteers handing out cups or bottles of either water or electrolyte drinks for you to grab out of their hands as you run by.

-Some aid stations will have both water and electrolytes on offer.
+Some aid stations will offer both water and electrolytes.
 So here are some tips for when it comes to grabbing the right cup:

-- Be mentally prepared– as you’re approaching the aid station think: do I need water or sports drink?
+• Be mentally prepared – as you approach the aid station, think: do I need water or a sports drink?

 Take heed of these cup-grabbing tips.
 The last thing you want is to be this guy…